ehhop/ehhapp-twilio/README.md

 ## Python Version

-This was developed on a Debian 7 server running default system Python 2.7.3.
+This was developed on a Debian 7 server using Python 2.7.11 packages.
 It is recommended that anyone contributing to this codebase use [pyenv][pyenv] to manage different python versions.
 Until tests are written verifying compatability across different python versions, the `.python-version` file specifies which version this code is intended to run under.

 ## Read the Documentation